gkao25/nijiEN_fanbase_overlap/README.md

 |  4 | 2023/05/21 1:00:21 AM MDT  | Fulgur Ovid                                                                                                      |      nan |    34 | UTC +7      | No                                  |

-### Steps taken for data cleaning:
+## Steps taken for data cleaning:

-**Clean the "oshis" column"**
+### Clean the "oshis" column"

 Each liver has their own column.
 Each row represents a respondent, and if they oshi a liver, then `True` for that colum, else `False`.

 `oshis_df`: Each row represents one fan and their oshis.
-Using row 0 as an example, this perosn ahs Vox Akuma, Uki Violet, and Fulgur Ovid as their oshis.
+Using row 0 as an example, this perosn has Vox Akuma, Uki Violeta, and Fulgur Ovid as their oshis.
 This dataframe is then merged with the original dataframe.

 |    |   Pomu Rainpuff |   Elira Pendora |   Finana Ryugu |   Rosemi Lovelock |   Petra Gurin |   Selen Tatsuki |   Nina Kosaka |   Millie Parfait |   Enna Alouette |   Reimu Endou |   Luca Kaneshiro |   Shu Yamino |   Ike Eveland |   Mysta Rias |   Vox Akuma |   Sonny Brisko |   Uki Violeta |   Alban Knox |   Fulgur Ovid |   Maria Marionette |   Kyo Kaneko |   Aia Amare |   Aster Arcadia |   Scarle Yonaguni |   Ren Zotto |   Doppio Dropscythe |   Meloco Kyoran |   Hex Haywire |   Kotoka Torahime |   Ver Vermillion |
 |---:|----------------:|----------------:|---------------:|------------------:|--------------:|----------------:|--------------:|-----------------:|----------------:|--------------:|-----------------:|-------------:|--------------:|-------------:|------------:|---------------:|--------------:|-------------:|--------------:|-------------------:|-------------:|------------:|----------------:|------------------:|------------:|--------------------:|----------------:|--------------:|------------------:|-----------------:|